Primary tabs

-Phase II by Hochschule München , CoCoon-Studio realized in 4,5 weeks in February-March 2018.
+Phase II designbuild by Munich University of Applied Sciences (MUAS), realized in February-March 2018.

 The Cultural Center for Children and Youth

 Amongst many other problems, there is an urgent need for opportunities and space for children and youth to spend their time meaningful.
-Drugs are infiltrating and start to damage the social tissue.
-The task of this DesignBuild Studio is to develop a cultural centre in collaboration with the NGO “Opcion Más”, working for several years in Chamanga, teaching and recording music, practicing and performing art.
-Due to the disctruction of the earthquake they lost their rented rooms.
+Drugs are infiltrating and damage the social tissue.
+The task of this DesignBuild Studio was to develop a cultural centre in collaboration with the NGO “Opción Más”, working for several years in Chamanga, teaching and recordig music, practicing and performing art.
+Due to the devasting earthquake, they lost their rented rooms.
 A building plot was bought by the organisation.
 An international team of Universities supporting the village of Chamanga in this crisis started to redesign the centre in 2017.

 The Project

-The first phase was designed by the Centre for Public Interest Design from the Portland State University designed together with collegues from the Tokyo University. it was realized in September 2017. (the brick-concrete volume on the right, ca. 50 m2).
+The first phase was designed by the Centre for Public Interest Design from the Portland State University in cooperation with collegues from the Tokyo University.
+It was realized in September 2017. (the brick-concrete volume on the right, ca. 50 m2).

 Technical Description